 4. Product Release

 At the last phase, the product with complete set of predefined features is developed and then launched to the market.
 The preceding steps put lot of emphasis on the requirements elicitation and validation, so at this step the end product is made with minimal risks.
 The cost of this phase is usually estimated during previous stages.
+Yeah, we may try to skip that step to reduce ai development price, but it will significantly decrease project quality.

-ML-specific factors affecting the final price
+ML-specific factors affecting the final ai development price

 The development of reliable ML-system depends not only on excellent coding – its is often the quality and quantity of the training data that plays a pivotal role.